alexklapheke/eda/README.md

-EDA is a small miscellany of tools for use with Pandas to facilitate exploratory data analysis.
+EDA is a small miscellany of tools to facilitate exploratory data analysis.
 It is released under the MIT license.

 # Installation